How two outsiders defeated France's political elite

 He promised reform of France's welfare and pensions systems, business-friendly policies, and increased defense spending.

-The weakness of the soft-left and soft-right seemed to create the ideal circumstance for a centrist like Macron, who appealed to both Fillon voters and right-leaning Socialists,
+The weakness of the soft-left and soft-right seemed to create the ideal circumstance for a centrist like Macron, who appealed to both Fillon voters and right-leaning Socialists.

 The favorite going into Sunday's vote, Macron faced challenges from both his right and left, but Mélenchon's dramatic surge in the last weeks of the campaign came just too late to knock the marchers off course.